nantius/MobileFlashCards/README.md

 ## Execution
 - cd MobileFlashCards
 - npm start
+- press Q to display QR code that can be read from Expo

 # Testing
-This app was only tested on an Android device
+This app was only tested on an Android device using expo